protagolabs/NMP-GPT2-Tutorial/README.md

 ssh root@alb.protago-dev.com -p 10362
 ```

-You will then be able to pass this command to your terminal in order to connect.
+If you're on Linux os MacOS, you will usually be able to pass this command directly to your terminal in order to connect.
+For Windows users, you can SSH using the PuTTY software from [this link](https://www.putty.org).
 Our product also supports IDE connection (for example via VSCode).
-For Windows users, you can SSH using the PuTTY software from [this link](https://www.putty.org).

 # Getting Started with the Power Platform